If you’ve spent any time on Instagram, Telegram, or YouTube looking for trading guidance, chances are you’ve come across Love Sharma.

 And the answer is no.

-Same practices are still going on through his new Instagram and Telegram group.
-Sounds concerning enough?
+The same practices are still going on through his new Instagram and Telegram groups.
+Sounds concerning enough.

 Be aware.